hypfvieh/dbus-java/src/site/markdown/quick-start.md

 be able to request a bus name without updating some permissions.
 The process of updating permissions is outside the scope of this document; however, the XML files that control the permissions can be found in `/etc/dbus-1/system.d`.

+## Examples
+For example code checkout dbus-java-examples module of this project.